kobradag/kobrax/docs/applets.md

 KDX provides a miniature framework that enables you to easily create an NWJS window within KDX that has access to KDX configuration.

-This is an equivalent to a NodeJs application with a web interface that receives KDX + Kaspa Application Stack configuration on startup.
+This is an equivalent to a NodeJs application with a web interface that receives KDX + Kobra Application Stack configuration on startup.

 Applets can be located within the KDX application folder inside `apps` subfolder or symlinked to this location.
 Alternatively applets can be configured to run from a custom location via configuration settings.